 Published on Tuesday 19th May 2020

 At Graphite, we’ve always had a passion for inspiring students and helping them to pursue a career within the digital industry.
 We make it our mission to increase awareness of the digital industry as a potential career, and do all we can to support students to achieve their digital career goals.
 To do this, we run a Future Talent scheme which involves running work experience, student workshops, facilitating office visits and speaking at schools and colleges.

 Under the current COVID-19 circumstances, we are unable to run our Future Talent programme as we usually would.
 However, we wanted to continue our work in any way that we could.
 So, we decided to write a series of blog posts that aim to support students during this unprecedented time and hopefully enable aspiring digital professionals to work towards their future career remotely.

 As part of this series, we asked some of the Graphite team across different departments to share their digital career journeys, offer some advice, and suggest some of the best online resources to help students.
-Read Part 1 and Part 2 here.
+Read Part 1, Part 2 and Part 3 here.